hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 ![img_10.png](img_10.png)

 1. **TSS Lib**: The consensus node will use the TSS library to create shares, create TSS messages to send to other nodes, assemble shared public keys (ledgerId), and sign the block node Merkle tree hash.
 2. **Bilinear Pairings Signature Library**: This library provides cryptographic objects (PrivateKey, PublicKey, and Signature) and operations for the block node and consensus node to sign and verify signatures.
 The consensus node uses this library indirectly through the TSS Library.
-3. **Bilinear Pairings API**: Layer of abstraction to be included at compilation time providing the cryptography primitives and the arithmetic operations for working with a specific EC curve and the underlying Groups, Fields, and Pairings and minimizes the impact of changing or including different curves implementations.
+3. **Bilinear Pairings API**: Layer of abstraction to be included at compilation time providing the cryptography primitives and the arithmetic operations for working with a specific EC curve and the underlying Groups, Fields, and Pairings and minimizes the impact of changing or including different curve implementations.
 4. **Bilinear Pairings Impl**: This is an implementation of the Bilinear Pairings API that will be loaded at runtime using Java’s SPI.
    Multiple implementations can be provided to support different types of curves.
 It allows changing or switching dependencies.
 5. **Native Support Lib**: Provides a set of generic functions loading native libraries in different system architectures when packaged in a jar using a predefined organization so they can be accessed with JNI.
 6. **Arkworks[https://github.com/arkworks-rs]**:  arkworks is a Rust ecosystem for zkSNARK programming.
-In our implementation it is used as th responsible library for elliptic curve cryptography.
+   Our implementation uses it as the library responsible for elliptic curve cryptography.
-7. **EC-Key Utils**is a utility module that enables the node operator to generate a bootstrapping public/private key pair.
+7. **EC-Key Utils ** is a utility module that enables the node operator to generate a bootstrapping public/private key pair.

 ### Module organization and repositories
 ![img_13.png](img_13.png)
 1. **hedera-cryptography**: This is a separate repository for hosting cryptography-related libraries.
    It is necessary to facilitate our build process, which includes Rust libraries.
 It also provides independent release cycles between consensus node code and block node code.
 2. **swirlds-native-support**: Gradle module that enables loading into memory compiled native libraries so they can be used with JNI.
 3. **swirlds-cryptography-tss**: Gradle module for the TSS Library.
    This library-only client is the consensus node so that it will remain close to it in the `hedera-services` repository under the `platform-sdk` folder.
 4. **swirlds-cryptography-signatures**: Gradle module for the Bilinear Pairings Signature Library.
 5. **swirlds-cryptography-pairings-api**: Gradle module for the Bilinear Pairings API.
 Minimizes the impact of adding or removing implementations.
 6. **swirlds-cryptography-alt128**: Gradle module that will implement the Bilinear Pairings API using alt-128 elliptic curve.
    That curve has been chosen following EVM's support.
-Support for that curve will be provided by arkworks rust library.
+The artworks rust library will provide support for it.
    The module will include Java and Rust codes that will be compiled for all possible system architectures and distributed in a jar under a predefined structure.

 ### Libraries Specifications